How to Invest in Stocks

 - Emotional attachment to individual stocks could impair rational decision-making.

-- Subject to “analysis paralysis” when choosing individual investments
+- You may be subject to “analysis paralysis” when choosing individual investments.

 Investing in Stock ETFs

-Unlike a mutual fund, ETFs (Exchange-Traded Funds) are passive investment products that hold a basket of stocks that mirrors an index, like the S&P/TSX Composite, for example.
+Unlike a mutual fund, ETFs are passive investment products that hold a basket of stocks that mirrors an index, like the S&P/TSX Composite, for example.